blaylockbk/SynopticPy/README.md

 </div>

-[Synoptic's Weather API](https://synopticdata.com/weatherapi/) provides real-time and historical surface-based weather and environmental observations thousands of mesonet stations, and the [open-access data](https://synopticdata.com/pricing/open-access-pricing/) is _free_.
+[Synoptic's Weather API](https://synopticdata.com/weatherapi/) provides real-time and historical surface-based weather and environmental observations for thousands of mesonet stations, and the [open-access data](https://synopticdata.com/pricing/open-access-pricing/) is _free_.
 More data and enhanced services may be purchased (from Synoptic, not me).

 I'm a Synoptic user.
 I wrote this package to conveniently request data from Synoptic in a Pythonic way and convert its returned JSON to a **[Polars DataFrame](https://docs.pola.rs/user-guide/getting-started/)**.